-E. Effective the first full pay period beginning on or after July 1, 2006, employees hired on or after March 29, 1999 covered by this agreement who are County certified EMT-Paramedics shall be compensated at the rate of ten percent (10%) above their regular base rate of pay.
+A. Employees hired on or after March 29, 1999, who are County Credentialed Paramedics shall be compensated at the rate of percent (10%) above their regular base rate of pay.
 This is inclusive of compensation for maintaining certification and shall be considered part of the employee's base pay (for purposes of pension, overtime).
 The additional ten percent (10%) shall be payable irrespective of whether it places the employee's salary above the maximum for the employee's grade.